bt7s7k7/UCPeM/README.md

 ```
 Port is a path for `git clone`.
 Resource names must be `[a-zA-Z0-9_]+`.

 Port must be a git clone URL.
-Imported resources are placed relative to the config file of the project in `${resourceName}.ucpem`.
+Imported resources are placed relative to the config file of the project in a `${resourceName}` folder.
 All cloned repos will be placed into a `ucpem_ports~` folder in the root of the project.
+Don't worry about source control, a `.gitignore` file will be generated automatically.

 To define a resource without dependencies (also called raw resource) write:
 ```xml